spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 # Create a Custom Cluster Profile With BYOOS Pack

 The [Bring Your Own Operating System (BYOOS)](/https://docs.spectrocloud.com/cluster-profiles/byoos) pack allows you to upload your own OS images, configure the necessary drivers, and customize the OS to meet specific requirements for your environment.
-BYOOS in Palette gives you more flexibility and control with your OS and helps manage Kubernetes clusters.
-The BYOOS Edge OS supports commercial and open-source distribution OS to perform optimally and meet unique requirements when building cluster profiles.
+The BYOOS feature gives you flexibility and control over your OS and helps manage Kubernetes clusters.
+The **BYOS Edge OS** pack supports commercial and open-source distribution OS to perform optimally and meet unique requirements as you build cluster profiles.

 The following steps will guide you to deploy an Edge cluster using the **BYOS Edge OS** pack in your cluster profile.